w3c/epub-specs/epub34/explainers/EPUB34-security-privacy-self-review.md

 ### 01. What information does features in your specification expose, and for what purposes?

-The EPUB format itself defines the book structure and metadata; any collection of user data results from reading‑app design choices, not from requirements in the EPUB specification.
+The EPUB format defines the book structure and metadata:

-**EPUB format exposes (about the book):**
-- Book metadata (title, author, identifiers like ISBN) to let apps display and organize books in a library.
+- title, author, identifiers like ISBN to allow display and organization of books in a library.
 - Links to resources (mostly files inside the EPUB, sometimes remote media like streaming audio/video) so the content can be rendered correctly.
-- Standard Web content (HTML, CSS, images, fonts, optional scripts) so reading apps can layout, style, and present the publication.
+- Usable Standard Web content (HTML, CSS, images, fonts, optional scripts).

-**Reading apps may collect (about you, if they choose to):**
-- Your reading position and bookmarks, so you can resume where you left off.
-- Your reading preferences (font size, themes, layout options), to personalize the reading experience.
-- Your reading time and progress, to show completion status and history.
-- Analytics and usage data, for business reporting, personalization, or publisher insights.

 ### 02. Do features in your specification expose the minimum amount of information necessary to implement the intended functionality?